Diving regulator: Rebreather regulators

 Rebreather systems used for diving recycle most of the breathing gas, but are not based on a demand valve system for their primary function.
 Instead, the breathing loop is carried by the diver and remains at ambient pressure while in use.
 Regulators may be used in scuba rebreathers to make up a deficit in loop gas volume, and to provide oxygen-rich gas to compensate for metabolic use.

 The automatic diluent valve (ADV) is used in a rebreather to add gas to the loop to compensate automatically for volume reduction due to pressure increase with greater depth or to make up gas lost from the system by the diver exhaling through the nose while clearing the mask or as a method of flushing the loop.
 They are often provided with a purge button to allow manual flushing of the loop.
-The ADV is virtually identical in construction and function to the open circuit demand valve, but does not have an exhaust valve.
+The ADV is similar in concept and function to the open circuit demand valve and may use many similar components, but does not have an integral exhaust valve.
+An equivalent function to the exhaust valve is provided by the loop overpressure valve.
 Some passive semi-closed circuit rebreathers use the ADV to add gas to the loop to compensate for a portion of the gas discharged automatically during the breathing cycle as a way of maintaining a suitable oxygen concentration.

 The bailout valve (BOV) is an open circuit demand valve built into a rebreather mouthpiece or other part of the breathing loop.
 It can be isolated while the diver is using the rebreather to recycle breathing gas, and opened, while at the same time isolating the breathing loop, when a problem causes the diver to bail out onto open circuit.
 The main distinguishing feature of the BOV is that the same mouthpiece is used for open and closed-circuit, and the diver does not have to shut the dive/surface valve (DSV), remove it from their mouth, and find and insert the bailout demand valve in order to bail out onto open circuit.
 Although costly, this reduction in critical steps makes the integrated BOV a significant safety advantage, particularly when there is a high partial pressure of carbon dioxide in the loop, as hypercapnia can make it difficult or impossible for the diver to hold their breath even for the short period required to swap mouthpieces.